Yavagu/AetherCEP/README.md

 ---
 </div>

-# BunBun Media

-BunBun Media is a Windows extension for Adobe Premiere Pro that downloads permitted YouTube media, creates timestamped clips, and sends finished files directly to a Premiere project or timeline.

 > [!IMPORTANT]
 > Download only media you own or are authorized to use.
 You are responsible for complying with YouTube's terms and applicable copyright law.